python/mypy/docs/source/function_overloading.rst

             elif isinstance(index, slice):
                 ...  # Return a sequence of Ts here
             else:
-                assert False, "Unsupported argument %r" % (index,)
+                raise TypeError(...)

-But this is a little loose, as it implies that when you put in an ``int`` you might sometimes get out a single item or sometimes a sequence.
-To capture a constraint such as a return type that depends on a parameter type, we can use `overloading
+But this is too loose, as it implies that when you pass in an ``int`` you might sometimes get out a single item and sometimes a sequence.
+The return type depends on the parameter type in a way that can't be expressed using a type variable.
+Instead, we can use `overloading
 <https://www.python.org/dev/peps/pep-0484/#function-method-overloading>`_
-to give the same function multiple type annotations (signatures).
+to give the same function multiple type annotations (signatures) and accurately describe the function's behavior.

 .. code-block:: python

-    from typing import Generic, Sequence, overload
-    T = TypeVar('T')
+    from typing import overload, Sequence, TypeVar, Union T = TypeVar('T')

     class MyList(Sequence[T]):